syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfChart/Chart-Annotation.md

 ![](Chart_Annotation_images/image3.png)

-## Adding Annotation for Multiple Axes
+## Adding annotation for multiple axes

-When there are multiple axes, annotation also can be added for a particular axis by using [`XAxisName`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~XAxisName.html) and [`YAxisName`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~XAxisName.html) properties; it is shown in the below code snippet,
+When there are multiple axes, annotation also can be added for a particular axis by using the [`XAxisName`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~XAxisName.html) and [`YAxisName`](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfchart/Syncfusion.SFChart.iOS~Syncfusion.SfChart.iOS.ChartAnnotation~XAxisName.html) properties and it is shown in the below code snippet,

 {% highlight c# %}